 - 3-day paddle down the Milk River

-- Airport meet & greet and transfers
+- Air transportation, meet & greet and airport transfer

 - Optional activities